elypia/open-agreements/src/open-exclusive-copyright-license-agreement-1.0/open-exclusive-copyright-license-agreement-1.0.md

 rights from the Licensor(s), exclusively to the Licensee.

-THIS IS AN EXCLUSIVE LICENSE; THIS SHOULD ONLY BE USED IN TRANSACTIONS WHERE THE RIGHTS SPECIFIED ARE TO BE GRANTED OTHER LICENSEES.
+THIS IS AN EXCLUSIVE LICENSE; THIS SHOULD ONLY BE USED IN TRANSACTIONS WHERE THE RIGHTS SPECIFIED ARE NOT TO BE GRANTED TO OTHER LICENSEES.

 ## 1. Definitions
 "Intellectual Property" shall mean any kind of intellectual property;